Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 - Automatic Conversation Assignment is activated.
 - Auto Assign Conversations to a Busy Agent is deactivated.

-Result: Agent 1 receives the first conversation, Agent 2 receives the second, Agent 1 gets the third, and Agent 2 gets the fourth.
+Result: Agent 1 receives the first and forth conversations, Agent 2 receives the second, Agent 3 gets the third.

 ### Scenario 1